stratdev3/SimpleW/documentation/simplew/docs/guide/websockets.md

 ### 2) Routing by op

-Text messages are expected to be JSON and follow an envelope format:
+Text messages are expected to be UTF-8 JSON and follow an envelope format :

 ```json
 { "op": "chat/join", "id": "42", "payload": { ... } }